iamarunix/SRE/README.md

   RTO (recovery time objective)is the targeted duration of time that a service must be restored after a failore MTTR is also the same

-SLI Service Level Indicator - meaningful measurement of service - its a measurement for SLO
+SLI Service Level Indicator - meaningful measurement of service - it's a measurement for SLO
    Latency
    availability
    error rate